Oikio/generator-fronty/README.md

     * Bower

 ### TODO
-* Change fastClick.js in foudnation to external dependency when they remove it from fw source.
+* change fastClick.js in foudnation to external dependency when they remove it from source.
-* Make Hogan build pages util
+* make Hogan build pages util
 * rewrite protonav
 * update imagemin, still get error "building is not supported on win32", because of node-jpegtran-bin.
 * make second UseminPrepare task with no minification (2.0 throws error, waiting for npm publish)